Comandeer/rollup-lib-bundler/README.md

 * `name`, `author`, `version` and `license` to create beautiful banner comment,
 * `exports.import` for saving ESM bundle.

 Then the bundling happens.
 The default entry point for Rollup is `src/index.js`.

+> [!WARNING]
-Please note that **dist directory is purged before bundling**!
+> Please note that **dist directory is purged before bundling**!
 So if anything should be there alongside the bundle, it should be added there _after_ the bundling.

 ### Assumed file structure